-The weeds I call the "itchy-rash plants" are the plant kingdom's answer to yellow jackets, mosquitoes and the like.
-How so?
-Well, as if it were not bad enough that you have to watch out for the burning sting that yellow jackets can inflict while you are going about your business in the yard, there is a weed (stinging nettles) that can also "burn" you and cause itching.
-And while those who fail to practice mosquito control are doomed to suffer itchy stings from the bloodsuckers of the air, we all know the skin rashes caused by poison ivy are no picnic, either.
+Itchy-rash plants are the plant kingdom's answer to yellow jackets, mosquitoes, and the like.
+As if it were not bad enough that you have to watch out for the burning sting that yellow jackets can inflict while you are going about your business in the yard, there is a weed (stinging nettle) that can also burn you and cause itching.
+And while those who fail to practice mosquito control are doomed to suffer itchy stings, we all know the skin rashes caused by poison ivy are no picnic, either.

-What you may not know is that you can also come down with an itchy rash from contact with weeds more often associated with hay fever (the ragweeds).
+What you may not know is that you can also come down with an itchy rash from contact with lesser-known noxious weeds that commonly grow in the yard.

 Plants That Cause a Burning Rash: Stinging Nettles

-Lesser-Known Plants That Cause Itchy Rashes: Common and Giant Ragweed
+Lesser-Known Plants That Cause Itchy Rashes: Ragweed, Giant Hogweed

-As if the weeds dealt with above were not bad enough for your health, I must inform you that, regrettably, even some "good" plants can cause rashes and make you itch (or worse).
+As if these weeds were not bad enough for your health, even some highly-valued plants, such as Christmas poinsettias, can cause rashes and make you itch (or worse).

-Take that Christmas classic, the poinsettia, for example.
 People have read countless stories on the web about how it is a myth that anyone eating a poinsettia leaf will surely die from it.
 Is that truly a myth?
 Yes.
-But here is the problem: as a result of becoming aware of this myth, people have let their guard down altogether about poinsettias.
-But this is a classic case of human nature at work: the busting of one myth gives birth to another.
+But here is the problem: As a result of becoming aware of this myth, people have let their guard down altogether about poinsettias.
+As so often happens, the busting of one myth spawns another.
 The new myth surrounding poinsettias is that they are totally harmless for everyone.
-That is simply false, as I explain in my full article:
+That is simply false.